 In this course we will delve into the fascinating world of DIY (do it yourself) movements.
 You will examine the values, politics and ethics of DIY, such as what making has to do with empowerment and resistance, or whether our ideas of making and makers are gendered or attached to assumptions about class, ethnicity and ideology.
 You will consider questions such as: How does making change our relationship to the world around us?
 Who is considered a maker: an inventor?
 A painter?
 A worker at a shoe factory?
 What does it mean to hack, remake or redesign your life?
 We will look at perspectives on making from visual artists to Mythbusters, literary salons to Maker Faire.
-You will also get a chance to interact with makers and maker spaces right here at Stanford.

 As you learn about both writing and speaking, you will craft communicative acts in multiple modes and media.
 You will learn what it means to write for the ear and how it differs from writing effective scholarly arguments.
 From creating powerful oral presentations to translating your text-based papers into public-facing podcasts or videos, this course will give you a chance to try your hand at communicating your ideas in meaningful ways that reach both academic and broader audiences.